 Back-end processes

 As a staff member, you were probably issued tax forms by your employer, who also calculated and withheld all owed paycheck taxes on your behalf.
-In fact, there was probably a dedicated department or specialist in the business responsible for handling these processes for you and other employees.
+There was probably a dedicated department or specialist in the business responsible for handling these processes for you and other employees.

 On a related note, you will also need to settle on a business classification for your new venture.
-Whether you will be a sole proprietor or a limited liability corporation, you’ll be required to take the classification steps required by your state.
+Whether you are a sole proprietor or a limited liability corporation, you’ll be required to take the classification steps required by your state.

 Benefits